Benjamin Howard (Missouri politician): War of 1812

 During the War of 1812, Howard resigned his post and was commissioned as a brigadier general of the Eighth Military Department.
 In September 1813, Brigadier General Benjamin Howard led an expedition of about 1,400 men against Indian villages around Lake Pimiteoui.
 The first portion of the expedition, a detachment of 150 troops of the First United States Infantry under the command of Lt.
 Colonel Robert Carter Nicholas, arrived at Lake Pimiteoui on August 29.
 The troops came from St. Louis in reinforced keel boats and immediately began to build a stockade adjacent to the river at the former French village.
 Trees were cut on the eastern shore of the lake and rafted across to the western shore.

 While the first blockhouse was under construction, 150 Indians under the command of Black Partridge made an attack on the troops, but were driven off.
 Eight hundred mounted rangers from the Illinois and Missouri militia reached the settlement three days after the arrival of the regulars.
 The rangers marched to the two Indian villages at the head of Lake Pimiteoui; on the eastern shore was the village of Black Partridge, and on the western shore was a Potawatomi village, led by Chief Gomo.
 When the rangers arrived, the occupants of both villages had already fled.
 The rangers burned what remained of the villages and returned to the French village.
 With over 1,000 men to assist, the construction of a new fort was completed on September 23.
 A brass six-pound cannon was mounted and fired in celebration.
-The fort was named Fort Clark, in honor of General George Rogers Clark, the celebrated hero of the Revolutionary War and victories against the British at both Vincennes and Kaskaskia.
-General Howard sent a force in two boats under Major William Christy to pursue the Indians on the upper Illinois River.
+The fort was named Fort Clark, in honor of General George Rogers Clark.

+Howard sent a force in two boats under Major William Christy to pursue the Indians on the upper Illinois River.
 Another force, under Major Nathan Boone, followed the course of the Spoon River for 50 miles.
 Upon their return to Fort Clark, both officers reported that their troops were unable to overtake the fleeing Indians.
 The rangers were relieved of duty at Fort Clark in mid-October and returned to their home stations, leaving the regulars to garrison the post.